AndreRudolph/impulsephp-doc/docs/introduction.md

 <a name="impulse"></a>
 ### Impulse

-Impulse is a modern web application framework that brings PHP applications to a complete new level.
+Impulse is a modern web application framework that brings PHP applications to a complete new level, that's why I selected that name.
 Though its simple approach, amazing and complex AJAX applications can be created without even the need of Javascript knowledge to a certain level.

 It is designed to be secure, extendable, scalable and simple to use.